puppetlabs/puppetlabs-stdlib/README.md

 notify { $metadata['author']: }
 ```

 When a module's metadata file is absent, the catalog compilation fails.
-To avoid this failure:
+To avoid this failure, do the following:

 ```
 $metadata = load_module_metadata('mysql', true)